b-steel/private-events/README.md

 - Hosts - ManyToMany to User

-# Workflow
-Here's a basic overview of the steps I took (following the overview in the TOP guidelines for the project) and the resources I used

-## Utilities
+# Utilities
 After making the models I created a few utility functions for rapid creation of instances of events, users and locations to speed up the writing of tests.

 I created a ModelFactory class that allows one to create random or specific events.
-My hope is that this will make writing tests quicker and simpler, as well as testing within the shell for simple poking around.
+The ModelFactory uses the python package [Essential Generators](https://pypi.org/project/essential-generators/) for the creation of event and user names and descriptions.
+This will make writing tests quicker and simpler, as well as testing within the shell for simple poking around.

-## User model and associated views
-First off I created a User model and some basic views / templates for some associated tasks such as.
-    - Creating a new user
-    - Showing details about a user
-        - Decided not to go with the Django generic DetailView here since the urlpattern for this requires that the slug be the primary key of the object instance.
-I wanted the user to be able to put in a username and see the users profile (provided they're logged in)
-    - A sign-in page that does not require authentication (just put you user ID in)
-    - Login / Logout links and Navigation links to empty pages (home, user account, etc)

-## Events model and associated views
-I built the Event model and began to integrate it's pieces in to the other model.

-The workflow was as follows: First create an event index page that listed events based on date, divided into past and future events.
-Then an event detail page listing all the details of an event, and lastly an event creation page.
-After that I would integrage the events into the user's page as well so that a user's detail page showed the events that were attending.

-Up to this point I'd just been making things as I went, but for experience I decided to use Django's testing framework to do TDD for the rest of the project.

-While writing tests for the 'Create Event' page I started to run into some trouble tring to devise how I wanted the page to work.
-The question was how to allow you to invite (or set as a host) existing users - and a similar problem for the location of the event.
-The prompt for the assignment didn't have any info about this (plus the prompt is for Ruby / Rails), and I wanted the interface to be relatively intuitive.
-I settled on having a list of all users with buttons for inviting / making them hosts.
-After the user chose who to invite, an AJAX request is sent to the server to cache that information.
-I chose to cache the info since the actual event hasn't been created yet, so there's no event to associate the invites with in the database.
-I could have created a dummy event to attach the associations to and then update the event later, but this seemed simpler.

-## TODO

-Tests for cannot make an event in the past
+# Hurdles
+Most of the project did not give me much trouble, but I did have a hard time figuring out how to invite other users to an event.
+The assignment itself makes no mention of being able to invite users or accept invites, it's just done through the command line for now.
+However, I wanted to take a stab at having that functionality in my site.

+With Django, the way you add relations between models is via a related manager, but that isn't available until the event instance itself has been created.
+So when creating an event on the "create event" page, I had to first create the event without any invited guests, then add them immediately after.
+That in itself wasn't too hard, but the method for inviting the guests was a bit trickier.

+I wanted an intuitive method for inviting people, without having to put a lot of work into it (this was after all a feature not even in the assignment).
+After some experimentation (and a bit of learning some jQuery) I settled on a small script that collected all the info from the invitation buttons and then sent that info via an AJAX request to the server to be cached.
+Then when the event itself is created, that info is pulled from the server, and incorporated into the event.

+It's quite verbose and I'm sure can be improved, but with my current js knowledge it gets the job done

+'''
+$("#modal-invite-submit").click(function (event) {
+    var data = {
+        invited: {},
+        hosts: {}
+    };
+    $(".invitation-list-item").each(function(index) {
+        let inviteButton = $(this).children("button[id|=button-invite-user]");
+        let hostButton = $(this).children("button[id|=button-host-user]");
+        let user_id = inviteButton.attr("id").split('-')[3];
+        user_id = parseInt(user_id);
+        let inviteStatus = statusDictionary[inviteButton.text().trim()];
+        let hostStatus = statusDictionary[hostButton.text().trim()];

+        data.invited[user_id] = inviteStatus;
+        data.hosts[user_id] = hostStatus;

+    });

+    $.get({
+        url: ajaxUrl,
+        data: {data: JSON.stringify(data)},
+        dataType:'json',
+    });
+});
+'''